 Want to spend a night out in Trenton?
 With a wide range of options and plenty of live attractions, the bars in Trenton are sure to entertain.
 Grab a pint at Tir na nOg, a classic Irish pub offering festive live music and even Irish music jam sessions.
 Get out and socialize during karaoke and open mic night at Trenton Social.
 Play billiards, dig the laid-back bar feel, and hear the occasional rock show at Championship Bar & Music.
 Dance away the stresses of the week at Trenton’s premier Latin dance club, Infinity Lounge NJ.
 Visit Trenton’s Mill Hill Saloon for an old-timey bar on the main level and a rocking concert venue in the basement.
 Or take a tour of River Horse Brewery in nearby Ewing Township and try some local brews like the Starboard Coast IPA in their outdoor beer garden!

 Moving to Trenton?
 Extra Space Storage has convenient self storage locations throughout the Trenton metro, so we can help with your transition.
-Find a storage unit near you today!
+Find cheap storage in Trenton!